openshift-labs/cloud-native-guides/health.md

 ####  Explore Health REST Endpoints

-Spring Boot, WildFly Swarm and Vert.x all provide out-of-the-box support for creating RESTful endpoints that provide details on the health of the application.
+Spring Boot, Thorntail and Vert.x all provide out-of-the-box support for creating RESTful endpoints that provide details on the health of the application.
 These endpoints by default provide basic data about the service however they all provide a way to customize the health data and add more meaningful information (e.g. database connection health, backoffice system availability, etc).